 The University of Oxford was one of the pioneers of university spin-outs.
 Its very first, Oxford Instruments, was established in 1959 and is now a global leader, employing 1,900 people in 13 different countries.

 In May 2015 the University launched a partnership with the newly-created Oxford Sciences Innovation plc.
 With £320 million in funding provided by six investors including the Wellcome Trust and Landsdowne Partners, the aim is to turn cutting-edge research from the Medical Sciences and Mathematical, Physical and Life Sciences Divisions into successful applications.

-Commercialisation activities by Isis Innovation (the University’s wholly owned research and technology commercialisation organisation) support 1,600 jobs in Oxfordshire.
-In 2014 Isis Innovation filed 23 patents based on research undertaken within the Department of Engineering Science alone.
-Isis manages a total of 2,490 patents in all and generated £24.6 million revenue in 2015 (£14.5 million in 2014).
+Commercialisation activities by Oxford University Innovation Ltd. (the University’s wholly owned research and technology commercialisation organisation) support 1,600 jobs in Oxfordshire.
+In 2014 OUI filed 23 patents based on research undertaken within the Department of Engineering Science alone.
+OUI manages a total of 2,490 patents in all and generated £24.6 million revenue in 2015 (£14.5 million in 2014).

 Through the City Deal (which provides £750,000 for University start-ups and spin-outs) the University has leveraged a further £10 million of private sector investment, to generate 90 jobs by March 2017.